isolinear-labs/Neosynth/README.md

 ## Features

-- Play audio and video files from network locations / storage
+- Stream audio and video files from your local network
 - Create and manage multiple playlists
 - Shuffle mode with intelligent track selection
 - Responsive design for both desktop and mobile
 - Multiple themes ready to use
-- Feature flag system
+- Feature flag administration system
 - Modular features and CSS design allowing easy contributions
+- TOTP support

 ---